Novros/reactiveworld-pages/_posts/2018-03-18-Observable-transformation.md

 ```

 ## Mapping functions
-Mapping functions transform emitted item into another item, which is emitted.
+Mapping functions transform emitted item into another item, which is then emitted.

 ### Map
 This function map emitted item into another item, by applying function, where argument is emitted item and returned value is an item, which will be emitted.